 Appropriate and efficient use of inputs, smarter approaches to business planning, and the adoption of innovations and new technologies, increase productivity whilst protecting valuable resources.

-SIP Project 1 focuses on IFM.
-Our aim is to develop an IFM approach by which farmers can implement management practices to improve performance sustainably within the opportunities presented by their sectors and location.
+SIP Project 1 focused on IFM.
+We took an IFM approach by which farmers can implement management practices to improve performance sustainably within the opportunities presented by their sectors and location.

 LEAF (Linking Environment And Farming) is the leading organisation promoting sustainable agriculture, food and farming in the UK.
 LEAF's IFM framework is made up of nine sections, shown below, which address the entire farm business at a site specific level.
 Each section is important.
 Integrated together, they are essential for effective implementation of IFM principles.